pub struct Parser<'a> {

 The parser fully supports Substrait Simple Extensions, allowing you to:

-- Define custom functions with URIs and anchors
+- Define custom functions with URNs and anchors

 - Reference functions by name in expressions